apache/cordova-docs/docs/en/edge/guide/overview/index.md

 A _plugin_ interface is available for Cordova and native components to communicate with each other.
 This enables you to invoke native code from JavaScript.
+Ideally, the JavaScript APIs to that native code are consistent across multiple device platforms.
 As of version 3.0, plugins provide bindings to standard device APIs.
 Third-party plugins provide additional bindings to features not necessarily available on all platforms.
 You can find these third-party plugins in the